It's my birthday too, yeah!

 - Fire Emblem: Three Houses: Whatever birthday you put in for Byleth, the mysterious girl in their visions shares as well.
 She comments on this and feels connected to them because of it.
 Actually, that birthday only belongs to Sothis.
 Byleth just osmosed it due to Sharing a Body.
 Though even once their real birthday is revealed, Byleth's friends still celebrate their birthday on the day you entered.

 - The Lizzie Bennet Diaries: Lizzie Bennet is very close with her best friend Charlotte Lu, who was born on the very same day as she was.
 Lizzie jokes that they have been friends since fetuses because their mothers were friends who frequented the very same book club and went to labour at the same time.
-There's a rumour that Lizzie as a child behaved like a brat during Charlotte's sixth birthday party and wanted to open all of Charlotte's presents.
-During Q&A from fans, one person said they sensed lot of drama in that story, since it must have been Lizzie's birthday as well.
+There's a rumour that Lizzie as a child behaved like a brat during Charlotte's 6th birthday party and wanted to open all of Charlotte's presents.
+During Q&A with fans, one person said they sensed a lot of drama in that story since it must have been Lizzie's birthday as well.
 Charlotte snarks that it's precisely it: Lizzie had her own presents to open.

 - The Arthur episode "Arthur's Birthday", adapted from a book of the same name, deals with Arthur and his classmate Muffy having their birthday parties on the same day.
 Arthur and his friends aren't sure whose party to attend until they come up with a solution: they turn it into a surprise party for Muffy at Arthur's house.

-- In Avatar: The Last Airbender, it is revealed that the previous Avatar, and the Fire Lord that started the war (Roku and Sozin) were actually born the same day, and show that they were very close friends, even celebrating their birthday together.
+- In Avatar: The Last Airbender, it is revealed that the previous Avatar and the Fire Lord that started the war (Roku and Sozin) were actually born the same day, and show that they were very close friends, even celebrating their birthday together.
 This all contrast with their later relationship as bitter enemies in their old age.

 - Ben 10: Cousins Ben and Gwen Tennyson share the same birthday, and since they are both 10 years old that means they were born on the same day.
 Since they are both spending the summer travelling with their grandfather Max, they get into an argument over whose birthday should be celebrated on the actual date of their birthday.

-- Subverted in The Fairly OddParents episode "Boys in the Band", where Timmy is having a miserable Forgotten Birthday alone at home with Vicky while his parents are going to the Chip Skylark concert.
+- Subverted in The Fairly OddParents! episode "Boys in the Band", where Timmy is having a miserable Forgotten Birthday alone at home with Vicky while his parents are going to the Chip Skylark concert.
 Chip Skylark then winds up at Timmy's house, held hostage by Vicky, and it turns out to be his birthday, too.
 Timmy, having initially blamed Chip for ruining his birthday, starts to bond with him over the fact that they're both having a miserable birthday... except that Timmy's birthday was actually the day after, and it was he who forgot.
 Although a later special claimed the two did share a birthday, so maybe it was his parents that forgot.